The process of underwater welding defies logic. Can you imagine electricity flowing through water and leaving the welder unscathed?

 Bailout Gas

-Utilized for emergencies, this gas gets carried by divers as a secondary source of gas supply in case the SSA equipment fails.
-It appears in the form of minor scuba tanks.
+In emergencies, divers carry bailout gas as a secondary source of supply, typically in the form of small scuba tanks.

 Knife Switch